Nefsen402/destam-dom/README.md

 		Button clicked ${count} times
 	</button>
 	<button click=${() => count.set(0)}>Reset</button>
-`)
+`);
 ```

 ## No virtual dom
 Virtual doms were a mistake:
-- they make a lot of garbage for the garbage collector to go then create
+- they make a lot of garbage for the garbage collector to collect
 - they require a lot of magic called "reconciliation" in order to actually work
 - they have horrible performance with lists